brotatotes/bht-automation/bht gen 3/Galatians/Chapter 1/Galatians 1 24 bht.md

 # Galatians 1:24 Commentary Help Text

 ## BHT:
-The people witnessed the remarkable transformation in Paul, from a persecutor to a servant of Christ, and responded by glorifying God.
-Their joyful thanksgiving served as a powerful contrast to the lack of appreciation shown by the Galatians for Paul's ministry.
-By acknowledging the work of God in Paul's life, they displayed a true understanding of the grace and power of conversion.
-This response emphasizes the importance of giving all glory to God and serves as a rebuke to those who fail to recognize His transformative work.
+Understanding the remarkable transformation I had experienced, they joyfully offered grateful thanks to God for the change they observed in me, from being a persecutor to a shepherd of God's people.
+Their continuous glorification of God in my life serves as a powerful depiction of true Christian conduct, standing in contrast to the jealousy and false accusations of the Judaizers.
+Their response serves as a reminder that it is God's work and power that brings about such conversions, deserving all the praise and glory.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "Having understood the entire change, and that the former wolf is now acting the shepherd's part, they received occasion for joyful thanksgiving to God in respect to me" [THEODORET].
-2. How different, he implies to the Galatians, their spirit from yours!

 ### Albert Barnes:
 1. "It is the duty of Christians kindly and affectionately to receive among their number those who have been converted from a career of persecution or of sin in any form."